Executive Summary

 - Parse paymentRequirements and confirm the scheme is 4mica credit (fallback to debit if not).

-- Retry the request with X-PAYMENT.
+- Retry the request with that header.

 - If 402 returns again, surface the error and refresh the tab.